HiteekshaMathurGhai/Extracting-Reditt-Data/README.md

-# Extracting-Reditt-Data
+# Extracting-Reddit-Data

-Web scarping- Using reditt to get comments etc. on a game- positive & negative.
+Web scarping- Using Reddit to get comments etc. on a game- positive & negative.

 Purpose- Cost benefit analysis of early access software for gaming